adamlg1/jwt-pizza/curiosityReport.md

 - "An alert that’s currently exceptionally rare and hard to automate might become frequent, perhaps even meriting a hacked-together script to resolve it.
 At this point, someone should find and eliminate the root causes of the problem; if such resolution isn’t possible, the alert response deserves to be fully automated."
 - Remember that problems that are currently rare may not be in the future.
 We need to find the root cause of our problems and reolve them.
 - Make your goals achievable, and keep rapid diagnosis at the top of your priorities.
+## Embracing Risk - Extreme reliability comes at a cost
+- Most users can't tell the difference between 99.9% reliability and 99% reliability.
+- The more time we spend in increasing reliability, the less time we can spend innovating.
+- Keep the idea of users not being able to tell the difference between 99.999 reliablity, and design with them in mind.
+- Make your system reliable enough, but no more reliable than it needs to be.
+- availability = uptime/(uptime + downtime)
+- Aggregate availability = successful requests/total requests

+## Patterns
+- We have to be realistic.
+We need to have processes that are simple and do the job.
+That means they are good enough and don't take away too much time from innovation.